lexerdev/documentation/source/includes/_activity.md

 **Summary Volume**

 Description: daily volume of objects in each workflow state.
+Your response will contain an array for each state, and within that state an object for each period (i.e. each day).

 ```text
 curl -H "Content-Type: application/json" -H "Auth-Api-Token: 12345678-1234-1234-1234-123456789" https://api.lexer.io/v1/activity/reports -d '